 The Grand is one of the few remaining theatres of its era in Texas and is listed in the National Register of Historic Places.
 As further recognition of its importance to the citizens of Texas, in 1993 the 73rd Texas Legislature proclaimed The Grand "The Official Opera House of Texas."

 Galvestonians exhibited great vision in 1894 when they undertook to support the arts in Galveston by construction of The Grand.
 A later generation of Galvestonians renewed that commitment with equal vision when they undertook to save and restore The Grand in 1974.

 In 1894, Henry Greenwall raised the needed funds of $100,000 for construction with substantial commitments from a handful of prominent businessmen and civic-minded Galvestonians.
 When $8 million was raised for the Grand's restoration between 1974 and 1990, it was a remarkable community effort which included the volunteer efforts of literally thousands of residents from Galveston County, the greater Houston area and the state of Texas.

 Support came from individuals, the business and corporate community, local government and, of course, included generous foundation support from around the state and nation.
 Chief among these were the generous leadership gifts of the Harris and Eliza Kempner Fund, The Moody Foundation, Houston Endowment and the subsequent gifts of George and Cynthia Mitchell to help complete the restoration.

-The Grand offers an elegant and unique setting for a reception or ball.
-The stage space can be extended over the seats to accommodate even larger groups.
+In addition to presenting year-round performances, The Grand offers an elegant and unique setting for receptions and meetings.
+The stage space can be extended over the seats to accommodate seated dinners for larger groups.
 The theatre can accommodate groups of 50 to as many as 1,000.
 Rental cost varies with the time and staffing involved.
-For information call (409)763-7173.
+For rental information, call (409)763-7173.

 Galveston for Homeschools